 It’s funny how life works out.
 My husband receive notification that week that Maryland had been approved for adoption into another family, but that the other puppies were still available.
 We returned to the next adoption event and as soon as we met Georgia, we fell instantly in love with that little furball!
 It seemed meant to be, like here she was, waiting just for us all along. 🙂

 This little gal and her big sister became almost instantaneous best friends.
 They are now inseparable, to the point where Spencer sometimes requires anti-anxiety medication when her sister has to go somewhere without her.
+Calming Dog Bed is also something we are considering to get, as it might help with our dog’s stress and anxiety.
 No joke.
 They love to spend the holidays together:

 … and they are the biggest Michigan Wolverine fan puppies you’ll meet: